-Pursuant to the Fernandez Agreement, commencing on October 1, 2001, we will provide (a) \$200,000 per year for ten years to Mr. Fernandez or his estate, payable in equal monthly installments, for which we will purchase an annuity to make the balance of the payments due to Mr. Fernandez or his estate upon any Change in Control (as defined in the Fernandez Agreement); (b) continuation of (i) group health benefits and life and disability pursuant to our standard programs as in effect from time to time for himself, his spouse, and any children for so long as they are under the age of 19, or 25 if a full-time student, and (ii) life and disability insurance coverage pursuant to our programs in effect when the Agreement was signed until he reaches or would have reached age 65; (c) automobile benefits for one year; (d) his office furnishings and equipment including, cellular phones, computers, printers and copiers; (e) continued vesting of his previously granted stock options and restricted stock; and (f) until Mr. Fernandez reaches age 65, technical office support services, including, voice mail, e-mail, internet access and other connectivity services.
-Mr. Fernandez will make himself available to us to provide advice and guidance, as we may reasonably request, for ten years.
+Commencing on October 1, 2001, Mr. Fernandez will receive (a) \$200,000 per year for ten years, payable in equal monthly installments, for which we will purchase an annuity to make the balance of the payments due to Mr. Fernandez or his estate upon any Change in Control (as defined in the Fernandez Agreement); (b) continuation of (i) group health benefits and life and disability pursuant to our standard programs as in effect from time to time for himself, his spouse, and any children for so long as they are under the age of 19, or 25 if a full-time student, and (ii) life and disability insurance coverage pursuant to our programs in effect on when the Agreement was signed until he reaches age 65; (c) automobile benefits for one year; (d) his office furnishings and equipment including, cellular phones, computers, printers and copiers; (e) continued vesting of his previously granted stock options and restricted stock; and (f) until Mr. Fernandez reaches age 65, technical office support services, including, voice mail, e-mail, internet access and other connectivity services.
+Mr. Fernandez will make himself available to us to provide advice and guidance, as we may reasonably request.